How to Be Mentally Tough

-Some of us just seem to be born tough people.
+Some of us just seem to be born tough people and have different levels of mental toughness.
 I’m on the softer side, but to me, being mentally tough does not mean you’re an emotionally-void stone wall.
 I think we can agree that bottling up your feelings never ends well!

 My definition of mental toughness is the ability to remain calm, cool and collected no matter what the situation.
 The qualities of mentally strong people include compassion, caring and patience.
 They’re emotionally intelligent and can read situations as they are happening.

 Life is always throwing curveballs our way—lost jobs, sick family members, a child that’s falling behind at school, dealing with toxic people, an unexpected home repair that you hadn’t planned for, a global pandemic and the list goes on.